Bunch of grapes sign refers to the ultrasound appearance of multiple cystic spaces or lesions and it has been described in a number of settings:

 WHO Grade III

-Chronic myelomonocytic leukemia (CMML) is a relatively rare clonal haematologic disorder.
-It is sometimes classified as a type of myelodysplastic syndrome (MDS) but also has features of myeloproliferative disease (MPD).
+Chronic myelomonocytic leukemia (CMML) is a relatively rare clonal hematologic disorder.
+In the World Health Organization classification, it is listed as a disorder with features of both myelodysplastic syndromes and myeloproliferative neoplasms.

 The circumferential resection margin (CRM) is a term used in rectal carcinoma excision surgery (such as total mesorectal excision (TME)).